-You can make call and receive texts on your Android phone even when you can't get a cell phone signal if you have WiFi calling.
+You can make calls and receive texts on your Android phone using WiFi calling, even when you can't get a cell phone signal.
 Instead of using your carrier's cellular network, WiFi calls and texts are routed through whatever WiFi network your Android phone is connected to.
-That means you can still be reached in the subterranean levels of office buildings, meeting room dead zones, and anywhere else with good WiFi but no cellular signal.
+This means you remain reachable in subterranean office levels, meeting room dead zones, and other areas with good WiFi but no cellular signal.

 How to activate WiFi calling

 - You may see Wi-Fi Calling, where you can toggle on the feature.
-Or, you may need to select "Calls" and then you'll see the option to toggle on the feature.
+Or, you may need to select Calls first, and then you'll see the option to toggle on the feature.

 For Samsung phones:

-If these instructions don't work for your phone, open settings and select the search magnifying glass and type in "Wi-Fi Calling" and you should be taken to the correct setting.
+For all other manufacturers, if they are using the standard Google Phone app (which they likely are), follow the instructions above for stock Android phones.
+If these instructions don't work, open Settings, select the search magnifying glass, and type in "Wi-Fi Calling."
+You should be taken to the correct setting.

 How to make a WiFi call